fragasperini/mcb185_homework/48report.md

 ## 45dnastats ##

-The program calculates the average value based on various different roules.
+The program calculates the average value based on various different rules.
 The rules taken into account are the following ones:

 + [3D6](#3D6)